 - Formation formalities and bookkeeping are somewhat more time-consuming

-- Simpler formation formalities possible for standard formations due to Musterprotokoll (the standardised formation protocol)
+- Simpler formation formalities are possible for standard formations thanks to the Musterprotokoll (the standardised formation protocol)

 - The company is liable with all its assets